emylz/music_api/README.md

  - artists.py has all functions which interact with the artists collection.

  - tracks.py has all functions which interact with the tracks collection.

+ ## Initialisation

+ You have to get following packages installed on your machine.

+ | pip3 install pymongo